-1.3.1 Preparing the RAD8
+1.4.1 Preparing the RAD7

-Before making a measurement, the RAD8 must be free of radon, and dry.
+Before making a measurement, the RAD7 must be free of radon, and dry.
 To achieve this, it should be purged for some time.
-It is convenient to use the larger Laboratory Drying Unit during the initial purging process, to save the Small Drying Tubes for the actual measurement.
+It is convenient to use the larger, laboratory drying unit during the initial purging process, to save the small drying tubes for the actual measurement.

-Hook up the Laboratory Drying Unit to the RAD8 inlet, with the inlet filter in place (see RAD8 manual).
-Purge the unit with fresh dry air for at least ten minutes (Start Test > Purge).

-Continue purging until the relative humidity (RH) is reduced to 5% or below.
-To conserve desiccant, after the first ten minutes or so, you may connect the RAD8 outlet to the inlet of the Laboratory Drying Unit, thus forming a closed drying loop.
-This will continue to dry out the RAD8 but will not introduce more fresh air.
+Hook up the laboratory drying unit to the RAD7 inlet, with the inlet filter in place (see RAD7 manual).
+Purge the unit with fresh dry air for ten minutes.
+After 10 minutes of purging with dry air, push the [Menu] button and push [ENTER] twice to go into the status window, and push the right arrow button twice to see the relative humidity.
+If it is not yet down close to 6%, start purging some more.
+To conserve desiccant, after the first ten minutes or so, you may connect the RAD7 outlet to the inlet of the laboratory drying unit, thus forming a closed loop.
+This will continue to dry out the RAD7 but will not introduce more fresh air.

-If the RAD8 has not been used for some time, or if it has been left without a tubing bridge in place between the air inlet and outlet, then it will take longer to dry it out, perhaps as much as 30 minutes of purging, or even more.
-Once it has thoroughly dried out, however, just 15 minutes of purging between measurements will usually be sufficient.
+If the RAD7 has not been used for some time, or if it has been left without the small tubing bridge in place between the air inlet and outlet, then it will take longer to dry it out, perhaps as much as 30 minutes of purging, or even more.
+Once it has thoroughly dried out, however, just 15 minutes of purging between measurements will generally be sufficient.

-1.3.2 Collecting a Sample
+1.4.2 Collecting a Sample